MonoGame

 MonoGame is a free and open source C# framework used by game developers to make games for multiple platforms and other systems.
 It is also used to make Windows and Windows Phone games run on other systems.
-It supports iOS, Android, macOS, tvOS, Linux, PlayStation 4, PlayStation Vita, Xbox One and Nintendo Switch.
+It supports iOS, iPadOS, Android, macOS, Linux, PlayStation 4, PlayStation 5, PlayStation Vita, Xbox One, Xbox Series X/S and Nintendo Switch.
 It implements the Microsoft XNA 4 application programming interface (API).
-It has been used for several games, including Bastion and Fez.
+It has been used for several games, including Bastion, Celeste, Fez and Stardew Valley.

 History

 MonoGame is a derivative of XNA Touch (September 2009) started by Jose Antonio Farias and Silver Sprite by Bill Reiss.
 The first official release of MonoGame was version 2.0 with a downloadable version 0.7 that was available from CodePlex.
-These early versions only supported 2D sprite-based games.
+These early versions only support 2D sprite-based games.
 The last official 2D-only version was released as 2.5.1 in June 2012.

 Since mid-2013, the framework has begun to be extended beyond XNA4 with the addition of new features like RenderTarget3D, support for multiple GameWindows, and a new cross-platform command line content building tool.

+As of 2025, MonoGame continues to be used by indie developers for cross-platform 2D and 3D games, including recent releases on Steam and Xbox.